offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 **Tools**

- * (12) Tools: These toolbar buttons give quick access to various sketching tools.
+ * (12) Tools: These toolbar buttons give quick access to various sketching_FC tools.
 From left-to-right, ...

-   * fillet / chamfer.
+   * fillet_FC / chamfer_FC.
    * trim, split, or extend edges.
-   * project from external geometry (e.g., pull in an edge from an external model into the sketch) or project intersected external geometry (e.g., pull in an edge from a model face that intersects the sketch plane).
+   * project from external geometry (e.g., pull in an edge from an external model into the sketch_FC) or project intersected external geometry (e.g., pull in an edge from a model face that intersects the sketch_FC plane).

 **Panels**

- * (13) Constraints pane: This pane lists, allows selection, and allows configuration of constraints, mirroring whatever is selected in the viewport.
+ * (13) Constraints_FC pane: This pane lists, allows selection, and allows configuration of constraints_FC, mirroring whatever is selected in the viewport.

- * (14) Elements pane: This pane lists, allows selection, and allows configuration of elements, mirroring whatever is selected in the viewport.
+ * (14) Elements_FC pane: This pane lists, allows selection, and allows configuration of elements_FC, mirroring whatever is selected in the viewport.

 `{ref} https://wiki.freecad.org/Sketcher_Workbench`